shopware/docs/guides/installation/devenv.md

 ### How do I clean up devenv?

-Periodically run `devenv gc` to remove orphaned services and free up disk space.
+Periodically run `devenv gc` to remove orphaned services, packages and processes and free up disk space.

 ### How do I access the database?